 Some evidence suggests that intermittent fasting can help keep your gut happy, but again, we need more research to say whether this is true for 12-hour fasting.[7]

-Health risks of the 12-hour intermittent fasting method
+Health risks of the 12-hour intermittent fasting schedule

 Disordered eating